Conivaptan: Chemistry

-Development and commercialization
+History

 Conivaptan hydrochloride was discovered by Yamanouchi Pharmaceuticals and marketed by Astellas.
 Yamanouchi Pharmaceuticals filed a new drug application to the FDA for conivaptan hydrochloride to treat hyponatremia on 2 February 2004.
 On 1 December, Yamanouchi received approval for investigational hyponatremia treatment using conivaptan hydrochloride.
 Yamanouchi pharmaceuticals and Fujisawa Pharmaceuticlas merged and were renamed as Astellas’ in 2005.
 Astellas gained FDA approval for Conivaptan hydrochloride on 29 December 2005, and marked the drug under the brand name of Vaprisol in 2006.

 On 2 March 2007, vaprisol also gained FDA approval for the treatment of hypervolemia hyponatremia.
 On 22 October 2008, Vaprisol further gained approval as a 5% Dextrose premixed formulation for the treatment of hyponatremia.
 In 2014 Cumberland pharmaceuticals bought Vaprisol from Astellas and took full responsibility of all development and marketing of the drug.

 Cumberland Pharmaceuticals is a pharmaceutical company based in Nashville, Tennessee.
 In addition to Vaprisol, Cumberland produces Acetadote, Caldolor, Kristalose, Omeclamox, and Ethyol.
 Hepatoren, Boxban, Vasculan, and currently in phase II clinical trials.
 Protaban, Methotrexate, and Totect are waiting for pre-approval.